nilsbentlage/node-pics/readme.md

 # Pure Image Compression|Conversion|Caching Server

 This node server allows to serve image files and resize them on the fly when requested.
-To fetch an image in a certain resolution and format just add '\_[width]x[height].[format] to the requested filename.
+To fetch an image in a certain resolution and format just add ```_[width]x[height]``` to the requested filename and add the file extension you need.

 ## Features